List of Left Behind characters: Carpathianism

+Real-world trivia

+Some aspects of Nicolae Carpathia appear to be based on historical Romanian president Nicolae Ceaușescu – in particular, his name, cult of personality, and strongarm tactics.

+Carpathia is derived from the English name for Romania's Carpathian Mountains, and is not a Romanian name.
+The mountains are locally called the Munții Carpați, and an authentic surname derived from the mountains would be Carpatescu.

 Annie Christopher

-Angela "Annie" Christopher grew up in an atheist home in Canada.
-After losing some friends in the rapture she began searching but became a fan of Nicolae Carpathia.
-While she was in the air going to New Babylon to work for him, the Wrath of the Lamb earthquake hit killing all her family.
+Angela "Annie" Christopher grows up in an atheist home in Canada.
+After losing some friends in the rapture, she begins searching, but becomes a fan of Nicolae Carpathia.
+While in the air going to New Babylon to work for him, the Wrath of the Lamb earthquake hits, killing all her family.

 She is described as having short black hair and being athletically built.

-In New Babylon she became a believer and meets David Hassid.
+In New Babylon she becomes a believer and meets David Hassid.
 In Assassins, David introduces her to Mac McCullum and Abdullah Smith, Carpathia's pilots who are also believers.
-She and David get engaged but can't marry till they escape.
+She and David get engaged but cannot marry until they escape.

-On the day of Nicolae Carpathia's funeral/resurrection, she is killed by the ensuing storm – by a painless lightning strike.
-The death is not confirmed until the book The Mark when Hannah Palemoon finds her body in the morgue, then takes David to see it.
+On the day of Nicolae Carpathia's funeral and resurrection, she is killed by the ensuing storm – by a painless lightning strike.
+The death is not confirmed until the book The Mark, when Hannah Palemoon finds her body in the morgue and takes David to see it.

 Annie is also mentioned in Left Behind: The Kids when Judd and Lionel are at Carpathia's funeral, and Judd witnesses her death by lightning.

 Ryan Daley

+Ryan Daley is a fictional character from Left Behind: The Kids.